thedimlebowski/Trading-Gym/README.md

-# Open Outcry
+# Trading Gym

-Open Outcry is an open-source project for the development of reinforcement learning algorithms in the context of trading.
+Trading Gym is an open-source project for the development of reinforcement learning algorithms in the context of trading.
 It is currently composed of a single environment and implements a generic way of feeding this trading environment different type of price data.

 ## The trading environment: `SpreadTrading`